Now Open · Asia Pacific · August 2026

 About the Program

-The school-based track of UCLA PEERS® — distinct from the clinical version.
+The school-based track of UCLA PEERS® — distinct from the clinical version, yet fully applicable in both educational and clinical settings.

 PEERS® (Program for the Education and Enrichment of Relational Skills) is an evidence-based social skills curriculum developed at UCLA by Dr. Elizabeth Laugeson.
-The School-Based track adapts the adolescent curriculum as a school-context curriculum — formatted so everyday school staff (teachers, counsellors, SLPs) and trained parents can teach it across educational, community and private-practice settings.
+The School-Based track adapts the adolescent curriculum as a school-context curriculum — formatted so everyday school staff (teachers, counsellors, psychologist, SLPs) can teach it across educational, community and private-practice settings.

 Who it's for